gammasim/simtools/docs/source/model_parameters.md

 # Simulation model parameters

-Simulation model parameters describe all relevant site and telescope properties.
+Simulation model parameters describe properties of all relevant elements of the observatory including site, telescopes, and calibration devices.
-This includes the atmospheric models (profile, transmission) or geomagnetic field properties for the site, details on optical and mechanical properties of the telescope, plus camera, readout and trigger parameters.
+Examples are the atmospheric models (profile, transmission) or geomagnetic field characteristics for the site, details on optical and mechanical properties of the telescope, plus camera, readout and trigger parameters.

 For simplicity, the term parameter is used for values, (multi-dimensional) vectors of values